umitresearchlab/fmi-tcp/README.md

 fmi-tcp       {#mainpage}
 =======

-Implementation of FMI over TCP.
-Includes a protocol and two command line
-applications: a master and a slave.
-The applications are built on top of [FMILibrary](http://www.jmodelica.org/FMILibrary) from [jModelica](http://www.jmodelica.org), [Lacewing](http://lacewing-project.org/) and
+FMI over TCP library.
+In addition to the library, it includes a protocol, a C++ class layers for Client and Server, and a test application.
+The library is built on top of
+[FMILibrary](http://www.jmodelica.org/FMILibrary) from
+[jModelica](http://www.jmodelica.org),
+[Lacewing](http://lacewing-project.org/) and